-This is not a good idea.
-The bladder is a muscle that can be overstretched in the same manner as the hip muscles that are the concern of children who “W-sit”.
+This is not a good idea at all!
+The bladder is a muscle that can be overstretched in the same way the hip muscles loosen in children who “W-sit”.
 Don’t overstretch muscles and then expect them to work well.
 The ligaments that support the bladder are subject to the same sensory-based issues that affect other ligaments in the body: once stretched, they don’t bounce back.
-A weak pelvic floor is nothing to ignore, and age doesn’t help anyone.
+Holding it in just stretches vulnerable ligaments out.
+A weak pelvic floor is nothing to ignore.
 Ask older women who have had a few pregnancies how that is working out for them.

-Understanding that the kidneys will fill up a bladder after a large drink in about 35-45 minutes is helpful.
-But it can be a trip after a meal, before leaving the house, or when returning home.
+Understanding that the kidneys will fill up a child’s bladder after a large drink in about 35-45 minutes is helpful.
+But it can always be time to hit the bathroom after a meal, before leaving the house, or when returning home.
 As long as it is routine and relatively frequent, it may not matter how a toileting schedule is created.
 Just make sure that as they grow up, they are told why this is important.
-A continent child may not believe that this could prevent accidents, but a child who has a history of accidents may be your best student.
+A continent child may not believe that this is preventing accidents, but a child who has a history of embarrassing accidents in public may be your best student.

 The good news in all of this?
 Perceiving sensory feedback can be improved.
 There are higher-tech solutions like biofeedback, but children can also become more aware without tech.
 There are physical therapists that work on pelvic and core control, but some children will do well with junior Kegel practice and some education and building awareness of the internal sensations of fullness and urgency.